 Municipal ARP Funds – % for Arts and Culture

-American Rescue Plan (ARP) Municipal Aid – 1% to Arts & Culture
+American Rescue Plan Act (ARPA) Municipal Aid – Request 1% to Arts & Culture

 The American Rescue Plan delivered $350 billion for eligible state, local, territorial, and Tribal governments to respond to the COVID-19 emergency and bring back jobs.

-In response to the pandemic’s impact on the arts & cultural sector, the Cultural Coalition recommended that every municipality in eastern CT, the 43 towns we serve, dedicate at least 1% of their local ARP funds to arts & culture.
+In response to the pandemic’s impact on the arts & cultural sector, in 2021 the Cultural Coalition recommended that every municipality in eastern CT, the 42 towns we serve, dedicate at least 1% of their local ARPA funds to arts & culture.

 The Cultural Coalition supports cities & towns interested in committing funds to local arts & culture, and realizes the capacity and expertise needed on issues to do so.
-We offer technical support, recommendations, and have provided a menu of options to expend local ARP funds into local communities that will address priority needs and meet the goals of ARP.
+We offer technical support, recommendations, and have provided a menu of options to expend local ARPA funds into local communities that will address priority needs and meet the goals of ARPA.

 TOWN OF NORTH STONINGTON – 1% / $15,000 committed to arts & culture